-In April 2009, the Financial Accounting Standards Board, or FASB issued FASB Staff Position, or FSP, Financial Accounting Standard, or FAS, 157-4, "Determining Fair Value When the Volume and Level of Activity for the Asset or Liability Have Significantly Decreased and Identifying Transactions That Are Not Orderly".
-FSP FAS 157-4 amends Statement of Financial Accounting Standard, or SFAS, 157 and provides additional guidance for estimating fair value in accordance with SFAS 157 when the volume and level of activity for the asset or liability have significantly decreased and also includes guidance on identifying circumstances that indicate a transaction is not orderly for fair value measurements.
-This FSP must be applied prospectively, and retrospective application not permitted.
-This FSP will become effective for interim and annual periods ending after June 15, 2009, with early adoption permitted for periods ending after March 15, 2009.
-The Company is currently evaluating this new FSP but does not believe that it will have a significant impact on the determination or reporting of the Company's financial results.
+In April 2009, the FASB issued FASB Staff Position, or FSP, Financial Accounting Standard, or FAS, No. 157-4, "Determining Fair Value When the Volume and Level of Activity for the Asset or Liability Have Significantly Decreased and Identifying Transactions That Are Not Orderly."
+FSP No. 157-4 amends SFAS No. 157 and provides additional guidance for estimating fair value in accordance with SFAS No. 157 when the volume and level of activity for the asset or liability have significantly decreased and also includes guidance on identifying circumstances that indicate a transaction is not orderly for fair value measurements.
+This FSP became effective for the Company's interim and annual periods ending after June 15, 2009.
+The adoption of this FSP did not have a significant impact on the determination or reporting of the Company's financial results.

-In April 2009, the FASB issued FSP FAS 115-2 and FAS 124-2.
-This FSP amends SFAS 115, "Accounting for Certain Investments in Debt and Equity Securities," SFAS 124, "Accounting for Certain Investments Held by Not-for-Profit Organizations," and Emerging Issues Task Force Issue No. 99-20, "Recognition of Interest Income and Impairment on Purchased Beneficial Interests and Beneficial Interests That Continue to Be Held by a Transferor in Securitized Financial Assets," to make the other-than-temporary impairments guidance more operational and to improve the presentation of other-than-temporary impairments in the financial statements.
+In April 2009, the FASB issued FSP FAS No. 115-2.
+This FSP amends SFAS No. 115, "Accounting for Certain Investments in Debt and Equity Securities" and EITF No. 99-20, "Recognition of Interest Income and Impairment on Purchased Beneficial Interests and Beneficial Interests That Continue to Be Held by a Transferor in Securitized Financial Assets," to make the other-than-temporary impairments guidance more operational and to improve the presentation of other-than-temporary impairments in the financial statements.
 This FSP will replace the existing requirement that the entity's management assert it has both the intent and ability to hold an impaired debt security until recovery with a requirement that management assert it does not have the intent to sell the security, and it is more likely than not it will not have to sell the security before recovery of the security's cost basis.
+This FSP extends existing disclosure requirements about debt and equity securities under FAS No. 115 to interim reporting periods as well as provide new disclosure requirements.
 This FSP provides increased disclosure about the credit and noncredit components of impaired debt securities that are not expected to be sold and also requires increased and more frequent disclosures regarding expected cash flows, credit losses, and an aging of securities with unrealized losses.
-Although this FSP does not result in a change in the carrying amount of debt securities, it does require that the portion of an other-than-temporary impairment not related to a credit loss for a held-to-maturity security be recognized in a new category of other comprehensive income and be amortized over the remaining life of the debt security as an increase in the carrying value of the security.
-This FSP will become effective for interim and annual periods ending after June 15, 2009, with early adoption permitted for periods ending after March 15, 2009.
-The Company is currently evaluating this new FSP but does not believe that it will have a significant impact on the determination or reporting of the Company's financial results.
+This FSP became effective for the Company's interim and annual periods ending after June 15, 2009.
+The adoption of this FSP did not have a significant impact on the determination or reporting of the Company's financial results.